schabiyo/boot-helloworld-ci/README.md

 Demonstration of a basic concourse pipeline with a Spring Boot App localy on your laptop/Desktop

-Step 1 - Install concourse
+## Step 1 - Install concourse

-Step 2 - Download the fly CLI

-Step 3 - Target our concourse instance

-Step 4 - Install PCF Dev

 TODO

-Step 5 - Clone the Github repo
+## Step 2 - Download the fly CLI

 TODO

+## Step 3 - Target our concourse instance

+TODO

+## Step 4 - Install PCF Dev

+TODO

+## Step 5 - Clone the Github repo

+TODO

-Step 6 - Trigger a build.
+## Step 6 - Trigger a build.

 TODO